-Once the data is entered, the licensed hospital staff can have access to the Analysis & Reports section of the EIAS software and compare compliance to the protocol and associated outcomes.
-Watch this video and see how one can analyze your data efficiently and in-real time with the new generation of the ERAS® Interactive Audit System (EIAS).
+A: Once the data is registered into EIAS, the licensed hospital staff can have access to the Reports section of the EIAS and compare compliance to the ERAS® Protocol and associated outcomes.
+Watch this video this video and see how one can analyze their data efficiently, and in-real time, with the new generation of the EIAS.

 A: For a current listing of available ERAS® Protocols, please see here to explore our Protocols page and learn more.
 Currently, we have protocols available for:

 More protocols are in the works and will be coming soon.